crossplane/crossplane/design/one-pager-pluggable-secret-stores.md

 - Should deploy CRD(s) for supported store configurations at startup.
 - Will run as a sidecar next to Crossplane and Provider containers.

+#### Plugin Binary vs Secret Store Implementation

+All `rpc` methods have `ConfigReference` as their first parameter.
+So, one Secret Store Plugin may support more than one Secret Store implementation, e.g. Vault, AWS, GCP, Azure ... all in a single Plugin binary, and related implementation could be called depending on a given config similar to how it is being done in [RuntimeStoreBuilder] today.
+Implementation of individual Secret Stores still need to satisfy the same [Store] interface today and could live in separate repositories.
+However, they would need to be packaged and served by a Secret Store Plugin binary to be used with Crossplane.

+This approach allows us to support more than one Secret Store implementation with a single plugin sidecar simplifying the deployment model.

 ### Deployment

 Crossplane helm chart will accept an optional container image for a secret